hakancangunerli/old-assets/README.md

-# assets
+# old- assets
-pictures and illustrator files
+old assets and pictures of tal-labs, the startup that I founded which had failed.